programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 ## How to Read a _nanDECK_ Script that Generates a Deck of Cards

-It is a testament to how powerful _nanDECK_ is when we understand that a deck of _Timeline_ cards can be generated with only twelve lines of script.
+The fact that a deck of _Timeline_ cards can be generated with only twelve lines of script is a real testament to the power of_nanDECK_.

 {% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-2.png" alt="A screenshot of the main interface window of _nanDECK_ Version 127.
 In the center pane are 12 lines of instruction in red, blue, green, and black type.
 In the bottom pane is a log of actions recently made by the software.
 In the right-side pane is the preview of a card from the generated deck." caption="Figure 2: A screenshot of _nanDECK_ and twelve lines of instruction that has been used to generate a deck of _Timeline_ cards." %}

-To better understand how _nanDECK_ works, each line of this script will be explained to see how components are brought in and assembled into cards.
-This script is from the author and she used it to generate a deck of 58 _Timeline_ cards that mark historical events in the city of Windsor, Ontario, Canada, where she currently resides.
+The next section explains each line of the script to show how components are brought in and assembled into cards.
+This is the script the author used to generate a deck of 58 _Timeline_ cards marking historical events in the city of Windsor, Ontario, Canada, where she currently resides.

 ### Line 1: COMMENTS

-Text in _nanDECK_ that begins with a semicolon is not interpreted as a script by nanDECK, but as a ‘comment’ to benefit the human reader.
+Text in _nanDECK_ that begins with a semicolon is not interpreted as script, but as a 'comment', or helpful explanation, to the human reader.

 ```
 1. ; This is Windsor _Timeline_ by Mita Williams, a mod inspired by the game _Timeline_ by Frederic Henry
 ```

-It is possible to include a comment in-line with the code by doubling the semicolon character.
+It is also possible to add a comment in-line alongside a particular bit of code by doubling the semicolon character:

 ```
 2. PAGE=21,29.7,portrait,HV ;; this sets the page dimensions in CM